moonrabbit29/Prime-Implicant/README.md

 # Prime-Implicant

- written in python, to search prime implicant work both on minterms and maxterms input
+ written in python, to search prime implicant for minimum cover in digital logic,  work both on minterms and maxterms input